Share this post!

 - The activation of macrophages and monocytes, which are innate immune cells that seek out, neutralize, and digest pathogens, causes these cells to activate vitamin D, which increases the concentration of the hormone in the area of infection.
 This effect enhances the effects of these immune cells.

 - Vitamin D suppresses the action of antigen-presenting cells, which are cells of the innate immune system that process and present foreign molecules or fragments of pathogens (antigens) on the surface of their cells for recognition by other immune cells.
-By decreasing the activity of these cells, the immune system becomes more tolerant and produces less inflammatory substances.
+By decreasing the activity of these cells, the immune system becomes more tolerant and produces fewer inflammatory substances.

 - Vitamin D also regulates the adaptive immune system, which consists of T-cells and B-cells, by shifting the balance of the types of T-cells from the pro-inflammatory Th1 and Th17 type cells to anti-inflammatory regulatory T cells.

-- Vitamin D has important effects to the reproductive system, including its involvement in sperm production, egg development, implantation, pregnancy, and the health of the offspring, such as mineralization of fetal bones.
-Vitamin D may improve female fertility by reducing circulation of male hormones, as in polycystic ovary syndrome, PCOS.
+- Vitamin D has important effects to the reproductive system, including its involvement in sperm production, egg development, implantation, pregnancy, and the health of the offspring, such as the mineralization of fetal bones.
+Vitamin D may improve female fertility by reducing the circulation of male hormones, as in polycystic ovary syndrome, PCOS.

 What happens when vitamin D is low?

 Vitamin D deficiency is fairly common in modern times because we tend to spend more time indoors than our ancestors did.
 General statistics show that one billion people worldwide are deficient in vitamin D, and 50% of the entire global population may have insufficient levels.
-The elderly, pregnant and breastfeeding women, and young children are at the most risk for developing vitamin D deficiency.
+The elderly, pregnant and breastfeeding women and young children are at the most risk for developing vitamin D deficiency.

 Here are some ways vitamin D deficiency can affect our health: